sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/design-proposals/container-k3s-host.md

 ## Abstract

-The Edge Microvisor Toolkit Standalone (EMT-S) provides a simplified deployment of an edge node.
+The Edge Microvisor Toolkit Standalone (EMT-S) provides simplified edge node deployment.
 There are use cases where customers would like to manage container orchestration without Kubernetes and deploy native container apps.

 To accommodate this use case, the toolkit will support container runtime and kubernetes installer as part of the same